Third Party Claims in South Africa

 - Full names, addresses, and telephone numbers of witnesses and passengers.

 - The driver’s name, licence, number plate, and ID.

 - If the owner is not driving, make sure you get the owner’s details, or the company details if it is a company car, wherever you can.

 If the person responsible for the accident does not have insurance at all, then you will have to take your claim to the Road Accident Fund.

-To get a FREE third party car insurance quote, please complete and send the form
+To get your third party car insurance quote, please complete

 All info was correct at time of publishing